Show up or face attempt to murder charges: DGP Uttarakhand to Tablighi members

 94 of 234 cases of COVID-19 in UP linked to Tablighi Jamaat

-If the police learn that somebody is deliberating hiding themselves and after that that person has spread the infection in the area, then action will be taken under the charge of attempt to murder.
+If the police learn that somebody is deliberately hiding themselves and after that, that person has spread the infection in the area, then action will be taken under the charge of attempt to murder.
 They would also be booked under the Disaster Management Act and other sections of the Indian Penal Code.
 A case of murder will lodged in case someone dies in the village or locality due to the infection, the DGP also warned.

 The DGP said that the state intelligence was tracking all Tablighi members after March 1.
 Nine have left the state, the police also said.